ise-uiuc/nnsmith/README.md

 export root='./tmp/seed1' # the path storing (to store) the model and inputs (outputs and bug reports)
 # See difftest.py for the spec of the file structure

-python ./nnsmith/input_gen.py --root ./tmp/seed1 # generate models and inputs
+python ./nnsmith/graph_input_gen.py --root ./tmp/seed1 # generate models and inputs

-... # setup your enviroment for ort python -m nnsmith.backend_executor --root $root --backend ort # test
+... # setup your enviroment for ort python -m nnsmith.backend_executor --root $root --gen_input 10 --backend ort # test

-... # setup your enviroment for xla python -m nnsmith.backend_executor --root $root --backend xla # test
+... # setup your enviroment for xla python -m nnsmith.backend_executor --root $root --gen_input 10 --backend xla # test
 # ...

 # compare the result (all close)